h1ddenpr0cess20/grokparty-web/README.md

 - Live conversation view with pause, resume, stop, and host interjection controls.
 - Secure-by-default API key handling that never leaves the browser.
 - Responsive, dark-mode friendly UI tuned for longer-running sessions.
-- Transcript export that bundles both the conversation and its configuration.
+- Transcript export that bundles both the conversation and its configuration (JSON, Markdown, HTML, or plain text).

 ## Key Workflows